heecheon92/Python/README.md

 Network class in college, I have made this little sneaky programs.

-Just because I like to understand about penetration testing, it does not mean I would like to use well known tools or frameworks.
+Just because I like to understand about penetration testing, it does not mean I would like to relentlessly abuse well known tools or frameworks (such as metasploit....veil....sqlmap.....etc).
 Instead, I wanted to try making my own script and see what I can do.
+I am not saying those penetration tools are bad.
+In fact, I get amazed how well they are automated to attack mutliple victim nodes.
+I just do not want to solely rely on them.

 Server program opens up an accessible port.